-The Health Care Finance Administration of the Department of Health and Humans Services manages Medicare - a social insurance plan administered by the US Government, guaranteeing access to quality health care for eligible US citizens aged 65 years or above.
-The national social insurance program is also available for younger people with disabilities or suffering from end stage renal disease.
-You will either work directly with the Health Care Finance Administration or with a private insurer, who will handle the paperwork and claims.
+The Health Care Financing Administration (HCFA) of the Department of Health and Human Services manages Medicare - a social insurance plan administered by the U.S. Government, guaranteeing access to quality healthcare for eligible U.S. citizens aged 65 years or above.
+The national social insurance program is also available for younger people with disabilities or suffering from end-stage renal disease.
+You will either work directly with the Health Care Financing Administration or with a private insurer, who will handle the paperwork and claims.

-Medicare comprises four parts, with each part covering different aspects of health care: Medicare A, Medicare B, Medicare C, Medicare D. Medicare Part A and Medicare Part B are together called Original Medicare or Traditional Medicare, covering most of the medical expenses but not all, whereas Medicare Part C is a form of supplemental insurance.
-Part C, also known as Medicare Advantage, can be purchased from a private insurance company having a contract with Medicare.
+Medicare insurance comprises four parts, with each part covering different aspects of healthcare: Medicare A, Medicare B, Medicare C, Medicare D. Medicare Part A, and Medicare Part B are together called Original Medicare or Traditional Medicare, covering most of the medical expenses but not all, whereas Medicare Part C is a form of supplemental insurance.
+Part C, also known as Medicare Advantage, can be purchased from a private insurance company in contract with Medicare.
 Part C offers all the benefits of Part A and Part B plus some extra advantages.
-Part D is specifically coverage for prescription drugs and can be added to your Traditional Medicare plan or your Medicare Advantage plan if it doesn't cover prescription drugs.
+Part D is specific coverage for prescription drugs and can be added to your Traditional Medicare plan or your Medicare Advantage plan if it doesn't cover prescription drugs.

 Note: Even if you're not eligible for free Part A coverage, you may still be able to purchase it by paying a premium.
 For example, if you've worked 39 quarters or less in the United States, then you are not eligible for free Medicare Part A, but you can purchase Medicare Part A at a discounted rate.
 Call the Social Security Administration (SSA) at (800) 772-1213 for more information.

-Any individual who is receiving Social Security benefits will automatically be enrolled in Medicare Parts A and B at age 65 when he or she becomes eligible.
-If you are not receiving Social Security benefits before age 65, you will be automatically enrolled when you apply for benefits at age 65 at retirement.
+Anyone receiving Social Security benefits will automatically be enrolled in Medicare Parts A and B at age 65 when he or she becomes eligible.
+If you're not receiving Social Security benefits before age 65, you'll be automatically enrolled when you apply for benefits at age 65 at retirement.
 But if you decide to delay retirement until after age 65, remember to enroll in Medicare Parts A and B at age 65 anyway, because your enrollment won't be automatic.
 Call 1800.MEDICARE for more information and enrollment.